It is the policy of the Board of Education to provide a free and appropriate education for students

 Students Placed in Private Schools by Their Parents

-the group of privately placed students as a whole, as required by law.
+funds on the group of privately placed students as a whole, as required by law.

 Parents of a student previously enrolled in the district who choose to unilaterally place the student